 • Are you licensed to practice your profession at an independent level?
 (This means they are no longer required to receive supervision under another professional’s license.)

 • What specialized training do you have as a marriage counselor beyond your graduate degree?
-What level of training did you achieve in your chosen method?
+What level of training did you achieve using your chosen method?
 Is this training one of the several “evidence-based” models of couples therapy?

 • Where did you get that specialized training preparing you to help couples?
 A book?
 Certified training institute?
-The Gottman Institute and Emotionally Focused Couples Therapy are both highly respected institutes dedicated to training graduate professionals in couples therapy.
+The Gottman Institute and Emotionally Focused Couples Therapy are highly respected institutes dedicated to training graduate professionals in couples therapy.
 Both provide certifications in science-based couples therapy.
 These are coveted credentials.

 4. How many days will the marriage retreat be?